Testing Simultaneous Diagonalizability: Conclusions

 \section{Conclusions}

-In this work, we focused on general asymmetric matrix-valued functionals and developed effective tests on simultaneous diagonalizability under both two-sample and multi-sample settings.
+In this work, we focused on general asymmetric matrix-valued population quantities and developed effective tests on simultaneous diagonalizability under both two-sample and multi-sample settings.
 We also generalized our designs to test on partially shared eigenvectors, with introduction of a supplemental optimization algorithm that retrieves those common eigenvectors.
-Finally we applied our test to typical real data examples and successfully revealed interesting structural properties of the underlying models.
+Finally, we applied our test to real data examples and successfully revealed interesting structural properties of the underlying models.

+In this work, we considered the classical ``fixed $d$, large $n$” regime.
+However, many contemporary data go beyond the low dimensional setting and require the dimension $d$ to be of the same order as, or possibly even larger than, the sample size $n$.
+While the high-dimensional setting goes beyond the scope of this work, we added a discussion and simulation study in \autoref{se:compl3} of the supplementary material to emphasize that the methodology in this paper is not sufficient to do testing on high-dimensional data.

+Other possible future directions include adjacency matrices of weighted directed networks which are possibly asymmetric square matrices.
+Our partial test could be of special interest to test on their leading eigenvectors.
+Combined with the high-dimensional setting, one could even study expanding networks.

-In multi-sample test (\autoref{sec:multi}) and partial test (\autoref{sec:part}), the estimated $\widehat{V}$ is treated as given and deterministic in the test statistics.
+In our multi-sample (\autoref{sec:multi}) and partial tests (\autoref{sec:part}), the estimated $\widehat{V}$ is treated as given and deterministic in the test statistics.
 It might be possible to pursue more rigorous results by deriving the stochastic properties of the optimizer $\widehat{V}$.
-Besides, possible future directions may include generalizing to a high-dimensional setting, that is, when the dimension $d$ is allowed to grow with the sample size $n$ and the estimated matrices are possibly sparse or low-rank.
-In fact, the adjacency matrices of weighted directed networks are good sources of asymmetric square-matrix-valued functionals, and could serve as a perfect fit for application in the partial test $H_0^*$ in \eqref{hyp:part}, especially under the high-dimension setting with expanding networks.
-And, the tests on their leading eigenvectors give information whether the PageRank algorithm, which is first introduced by \cite{page}, has the same output for all samples.